Edinburgh in Autumn: 30 Things to Do this Fall

 While there have been pop up drive-in movie locations closer to the city in the past, the most consistent events are held at M&D’s which is 1 hour 15 minutes drive from the City Centre.

-Things to do in the Rain in Edinburgh
+Things to Do in the Rain in Edinburgh

 You won’t be surprised to hear that it rains often during autumn so it is best to have a few indoor ideas up your sleeve for when the downpours come.